who-knows-inc/azure_web_crawler/README.md

 ## Deploy

-Before you deploy you can always test it locally:
+Before you deploy you can always test it locally.
+Make sure to be inside of the function app folder for instance `web-crawler-func-app` in this project:

 ```bash
 $ func start